Why your small business needs branding and how to build it

-A perfect branding isn’t something that you can achieve overnight, but it is something that you should put a great deal of thought into.
+Perfect branding isn’t something that you can achieve overnight, but it is something into which you should put a great deal of thought.
 Before you begin, ask yourself some of these questions:

 - What makes your business different from competitors out there?

 - What sort of value do you provide that they don’t?

 - What kind of benefits do you offer and how can they be linked to emotions?